limon-hasan/C-Project---Library-Management-System/README.md

 This repository contains a simple command-line Library Management System implemented in C. The system allows librarians and users to perform various tasks such as adding, viewing, and deleting books, as well as borrowing and returning books.

-Features:

-Librarian Functions:

---> Login as a librarian with a username and password.

---> Add new books to the library.

---> View details of all books in the library.

---> Delete books from the library.

-User Functions:

---> Login as a user with a username and password.

---> Search for books by ID.

---> View details of all books in the library.

-## Library Management System in C

-This repository holds a simple library management system implemented in C language.
-It allows users to perform basic library operations like:

 **Librarian Functionality:**

 * Add, view, search for, and delete books from the library